-As far back as she can remember, Bobbie Brinkley always wanted to report the news.
-The mass communications major has made certain her time at South Carolina will be defined by her drive to craft compelling stories.
-Her resume proves it.
-Her time spent at Comedy Central proves it.
-But what may not find its way into a personal statement or resume are the opportunities she has created for others to follow in her footsteps.
+Mass communications major Bobbie Brinkley has made certain her time at South Carolina will be defined by her drive to craft compelling stories.
+Her resume and her time spent at Comedy Central prove it.
+But what might not be included on her resume are the opportunities she has created for others to follow in her footsteps.

 Bobbie knew she wanted to find organizations where she could get experience writing the types of stories she wanted to tell.
-Through Student Gamecock Television (SGTV), students produce multimedia programming that informs, entertains and defines student culture.
-Bobbie got her start at SGTV by pitching a pop culture segment, "Gossip."
-And while the pitch was successful, she had to learn new technical skills and find a staff.
+One way was through Student Gamecock Television (SGTV), a multimedia program that informs and entertains our students.
+Bobbie got her start at SGTV by pitching a pop culture segment "Gossip," and while the pitch was successful, she had to learn new technical skills and hire a staff.

 "There were definitely challenges at first.
-I had to learn how to use the camera and how to film.
-But was also a great way to get a jump on some of my required classes in the School of Journalism and Mass Communications.
-When I had classes like Intro to Reporting and Writing, I felt prepared."
+I had to learn how to use the camera and how to film, but it was also a great way to get a jump on some of my required classes in the School of Journalism and Mass Communications.

-In its first season, "Gossip" had a team of six and grew to the point where it needed two hosts.
-When Bobbie left the show to pursue other communications positions, the team had nearly doubled.
+"Gossip" started the first season with a team of six but soon grew to the point where it needed two hosts.
+When Bobbie left the show to pursue other communications positions, the team nearly doubled.
 It was a sign that her idea was solid and her vision well executed.
-Looking back, she realized she had surrounded herself with new friends, solid creatives and future collaborators.
+Looking back, she realized she surrounded herself with new friends, solid creatives and future collaborators.

-Bobbie used Student Media to create other opportunities for herself.
-Not only did she create and co-produce "Gossip," but also served as assistant public relations director and social media coordinator for SGTV.
+Bobbie used her experience at Student Media as a springboard to create other opportunities.
+In addition to "Gossip," she served as assistant public relations director and social media coordinator for SGTV.
 Bobbie also wrote for Her Campus and College Fashionista, an online platform for college students interested in the fashion industry.

 Getting the internship